elviravaladez/debugging-and-unit-testing/README.md

 ```

 * assertTrue() / assertFalse()
-  * Asserts that the supplied condition is true or false.
+  * Asserts that the supplied condition is true or false

 ```java
 import com.BankAccount;